 Why they matter:

-They remind us that holiness is possible—real people lived faithfully in the world.
+They remind us that holiness is possible, real people lived faithfully in the world.
+They teach virtue through example, courage, and love.

+Practical ways to celebrate: Read the story of the saint or mystery being honored.
+Offer a small prayer, act of charity, or reflection that day.
 Use it as a checkpoint to align your own life with God’s will.

-Feast Days aren’t optional extras—they are grace-filled opportunities to encounter God and grow in virtue.
+Feast Days aren’t optional extras, they are grace-filled opportunities to encounter God and grow in virtue.

 Step into them.
 Celebrate them.
 Let them shape your year and your soul.